thiagovilla/stock-price-monitor/README.md

 #todo and the web app?

+## Roadmap

+- Add other stock exchanges (e.g. NASDAQ, JPX etc.)
+- Send push notifications

 ## Creative Process

+### Version `0.1.0`

+I first watched [this crash course](https://www.youtube.com/playlist?list=PL-51WBLyFTg2vW-_6XBoUpE7vpmoR3ztO) on YouTube and read [this guide](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django) on MDN to get a hang of Django.
+How do I code in Python/Django what I already do in Node/Express?

-Expand these topics:
+#todo expand these topics:

-- 1st watched [this](https://www.youtube.com/playlist?list=PL-51WBLyFTg2vW-_6XBoUpE7vpmoR3ztO) Django crash course and read through MDN's Django [guides](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django)
 - Then considered SSR web app w/ Django or SPA + web service w/ Django REST Framework - pros and cons
 - Decided for web app w/ Django for MVP and then move to SPA + web service to showcase skills
 - Data entry (price fetch) most critical component at this point - find API else web scraper
 - Also considering a time series DB for the stock prices - classic application of TSDBs

-## Roadmap

-- Add other stock exchanges (e.g. NASDAQ, JPX etc.)
-- Send push notifications

 ## Notes